-This video shows how to create a simple UserForm with a MultiPage control, where you will add help messages.
-The workbook's sheets have Help buttons, and they open the UserForm, to the applicable page in the MultiPage control.
-Click here to go to the full Video Transcript.
+This video shows how to create a simple UserForm with a MultiPage control, where you will add help messages, on separate tabs.

 This screen shot shows the UserForm Help page that open when you click a Help button on a worksheet.
 In this example, the PivotSales sheet is active, and its Help button opens the Pivot page in the UserForm's MultiPage control.